Meerut: Culture

 Mustafa Castle was built in 1900.

 Many traditional Indian festivals, including Holi, Dussehra, Diwali, Eid are celebrated in Meerut.
 Notably, the Nauchandi Mela (Nauchandi Fair), which began in 1672, is held annually two weeks after Holi.
 The fair typically runs for approximately 15 days and attracts a large number of visitors.
 Events at the fair include poetry recitations in languages such as Hindi, Urdu and Punjabi.

+Meerut’s cultural identity is closely linked to its traditional crafts, including the production of scissors and brass musical instruments.
+The granting of GI tags to Meerut scissors and the Meerut bugle highlights the city’s long-standing artisanal heritage and its contribution to India’s industrial and ceremonial traditions.
+Meerut’s bugle-making heritage dates back to the late 19th century, when the instrument became integral to battlefield communication and regimental drills under British rule, and later evolved into a symbol of discipline and ceremonial music across the Indian Army, paramilitary units, and police forces.
+The GI tag is expected to protect the authentic Meerut bugle from imitation, enhance market value, and support the livelihoods of local artisans by promoting their craft both nationally and internationally.

 Meerut serves as the headquarters of the Roman Catholic Diocese of Meerut, which encompasses the districts of Meerut, Muzaffarnagar, Saharanpur, Dehradun, Haridwar, Moradabad, Rampur, Jyotiba Phule Nagar, Ghaziabad, Baghpat and the Dhampur tehsil of Bijnor district.

 The cuisine of Meerut reflects influences from Punjabi, Awadhi, and Mughlai traditions.
 Local dishes commonly associated with the city include much of the vegetarian dishes and sweets as most of the population is vegetarian.

 Nauchandi Mela

 One of the entrance gates of Nauchandi Mela ground at Meerut.

 The Nauchandi Mela is an annual fair held at Nauchandi Ground in Meerut.
-The fair stretches for about a month and is organized by the Municipal Corporation of Meerut.
+The fair stretches for about a month and is organised by the Municipal Corporation of Meerut.
 It generally starts from the second Sunday after Holi.
 The main exhibits are the artistic and religious rituals followed in rustic Uttar Pradesh.
 The fair witnesses more than 50,000 visitors every year.
 The Indian Railways' Nauchandi Express train is named after this fair.

 The fair has a prominent history dating back several hundreds of years.
 It started in the year 1672 AD as a one-day cattle trading fair and has been held every year after, excluding 1858, the year after 1857 revolt, which started from Meerut.

 Since then, cattle trading has been replaced by many other activities.
 The fair features shops for Lucknow's chikan work, Moradabad's brassware, Varanasi's carpets, rugs and silk sarees, Agra's footwear, Meerut's leather items, etc. Meerut's own products like sports goods, scissors, and confections like gajaks and nan-khatai are also sold.
 The fair features rides, wheels, circus performances and recreational activities remain a big attraction of the fair.